KenStarry/Codewars/out/production/Codewars/kyu_8/README.md

 `Grasshopper - Summation` - Write a program that finds the summation of every number from 1 to num.
 The number will always be a positive integer greater than 0.

+### Challenge 3

+`MakeUpperCase` - Write a function which converts the input string to uppercase.